Draughtproofing and insulation to keep warm this winter

 Find out how to stop draughts to keep your house warm and make the most of any solar-generated electricity.

-Draughts can make your home far less comfortable than it should be in winter, and drive up your energy use.
+Draughts can make your home far less comfortable than it should be in winter, and drive up your energy costs.

 For Bellbrae residents Allan and Gail Roberts, the chill in their weatherboard home used to be unbearable in winter.